quanphan2906/nightlight_data_util/README.md

     python name_of_the_file.py
     ```

-8. The resulting csv file will be spitted out in the same directory as example files.
+8. The result file(s) will be spitted out in the same directory as example files.